dhanyn10/open-ecommerce/README.md

 #### Installation with Docker
 - previously, make sure you already installed docker and docker-compose on your operating system
-- run command `docker-compose up -d` to run and install the web apps instantly
+- install and run this web apps with command `docker-compose up -d`
-- wait for 10s or more and run command `docker exec oe-web php artisan migrate` to run the migration function
+- wait for 10s or more and run migration function command `docker exec oe-web php artisan migrate`
-- run command `docker exec oe-web php artisan db:seed` to run database seeding function
+- run database seeding function with command `docker exec oe-web php artisan db:seed`

 #### Enjoy
 Here's the data, for: